The end of a project life cycle often indicates that the project has been completed and the project completion report has been submitted.

 Now that the finish line is in sight, it can be very tempting to rush toward it, with arms outstretched in victory.
 But now is the time to be methodical and cautious with great quality management practices.

 Slowly work your way through your project completion template and resist the temptation for premature celebration.
 The project will be wrapped up before you know it!

 3. Share feedback

-With the project wrapping up, this is the perfect time to deliver feedback on performance with the rest of your team.
-This can galvanize and motivate them, making sure that they give this last final push of the project their all.
+With the project wrapping up, this is the perfect time to share feedback on performance with the rest of your team.
+This can galvanize and motivate them, making sure that they give this last final push to the project.
 You can also take this opportunity to excite them for the future and the next big project.